radiodiagnostica/resnet-cem-histo/PAPER.md

 **Conclusion** A ResNet-50 model can discriminate HR-positive from HR-negative tumours on CEM with encouraging accuracy and favourable imbalance-aware metrics, despite a heavily skewed class distribution (~85 % HR-positive).
 Validation in larger multi-centre cohorts is required before clinical adoption.

+## Key Points

+- ResNet-50 achieved 89.9 % accuracy and an AUC-ROC of 0.84 on an independent-test CEM cohort when predicting hormone-receptor positivity.
+- Balanced accuracy of 0.71 and MCC of 0.52 indicate reliable discrimination despite an 85 % prevalence of HR-positive cases.
+- Results support further multi-centre research into CEM-based AI as a non-invasive surrogate for tissue-based HR testing.

 ## Relevance Statement

 Concept Demonstrates that CEM images contain sufficient signal for deep-learning-based prediction of hormone-receptor status.